Emerging Microelectronic Materials by Design: Navigating Combinatorial Design Space with Scarce and Dispersed Data: Knowledge Extraction from Literature

 \subsection{Synthesis Recipe Models}

-Not only does this literature-extracted compound--property data fuel the screening and design of materials, it also allows building ML models for synthesis recipes of materials.
+This literature-extracted compound--property data not only fuels the screening and design of materials, it also allows building ML models for synthesis recipes of materials.
 This can make a valuable addition to our materials design framework, as the synthesizability of materials determines the realizability of a ``design''.

-Our team's initial effort towards this direction \cite{chris-cm-23} explores the use of various ML methods to predict synthesis recipes directly from the chemical formula of precursors and targets.
-Using the data collected from mining the literature, three supervised ML models are trained: (1) a classification model that predicts the broad category of viable synthesis route; (2) a regression model that predicts synthesis conditions (temperature and reaction time); and (3) a conditional generative model for synthesis conditions.
-Using these models, we could predict a viable synthesis recipe given a target material (e.g., LiMn$_{1.8}$Ni$_{1.2}$O$_4$ and precursors (e.g., \ce{Li2O3}, \ce{Mn2O3}, and \ce{NiO}): the synthesis route (solid-state, sol-gel, or solution-based reaction), calcination temperature, sintering temperature and time, etc. The models' predictions have been validated and shown high accuracy in literature-reported synthesis processes, demonstrating practical usefulness in guiding materials synthesis recipe design.
+Our team's initial effort towards this direction \cite{chris-cm-23} explores various ML methods to predict synthesis recipes directly from the chemical formula of precursors and targets.
+Using the data collected from mining the literature, three supervised ML models are trained: (1) a classification model that predicts the broad category of viable synthesis route; (2) a regression model for synthesis conditions (temperature and reaction time); and (3) a generative model for synthesis conditions.
+Using these models, we could predict a viable synthesis recipe given a target material and precursors (e.g., \ch{LiMn_{1.8}Ni_{1.2}O4 <- Li2O3 + Mn2O3 + NiO}): the synthesis route (solid-state, sol-gel, or solution-based reaction), calcination temperature, sintering temperature and time, etc. The models' predictions are validated showing high accuracy in literature-reported synthesis processes, demonstrating practical usefulness in guiding materials synthesis recipe design.

 Beyond this preliminary step, the literature-extracted database fosters potential in assessing materials synthesizability, planning synthesis recipes, and facilitating scientific understanding in materials physics and chemistry.
-As automated and autonomous laboratories are actively developed \cite{autolab-matter-21, autolab-science-24}, synthesis recipe modeling enabled thereby could be a valuable component of these systems.
+As autonomous laboratories are actively developed \cite{autolab-matter-21, autolab-science-24}, synthesis recipe modeling enabled thereby could be a valuable component of these systems.